-The opposite directions colored yellow, red, and blue, which disrupted our visual field at the beginning of the process by keeping the eye in constant motion (New York City - Diagram A), attain unitary synthesis (BBW - Diagram F).
+The opposite lines colored yellow, red, and blue, which disrupted our visual field at the beginning of the process by keeping the eye in constant motion (PLATE 5 - 38 and BBW Diagram A), attain unitary synthesis (BBW - Diagram F).

-Manifold and fragmentary external space (BBW - Diagram A) is united in inner space.
+Manifold and fragmentary external space (BBW - Diagram A) is united in inner space (BBW - Diagram F).
 Color yellow, which define the lines is the one which most interiorize within the unitary plane 17.

 Though partaking of the interaction between the opposite directions, this "vertical-horizontal" unity seems to resolve the opposition and contrast in felicitous equilibrium.
-The space of plane 17 expresses a comparative state of calm, albeit in a dynamic way, by comparison with the surrounding space.
+The space of plane 17 expresses a comparative state of calm. albeit in a dynamic way, by comparison with the surrounding space.

-I am reminded of the scattered rectangles lacking unity (24), of three superimposed squares (one yellow, one red and one blue) trying to suggest unity in terms of color (25) and those three larger rectangles of primary colors surrounding a white rectangle in the center of 26.
-The unsuccessful attempt to attain unitary interpenetration of the white rectangle and the colored rectangles in one large square form (27) is now finally achieved in 39, where a synthesis of horizontal, vertical, yellow, red, and blue is attained with great visibility.
+PLATE 3: I am reminded of the scattered rectangles lacking unity (24); of three superimposed squares (one yellow, one red and one blue) trying to suggest unity in terms of color (25) and those three larger rectangles of primary colors surrounding a white rectangle in the center of 26.
+The unsuccessful attempt to attain unitary interpenetration of the white rectangle and the colored rectangles in one large square form (27) is now finally achieved in BBW, where a synthesis of horizontal, vertical, yellow, red, and blue is attained with great visibility.